AdobeDocs/genstudio.en/help/user-guide/references/brands.md

 A brand distinguishes an organization, product, service or concept from others.
 Some aspects of a brand are objective, like a logo, while others are subjective, like tone of voice.
 GenStudio uses the wealth of brand information from your brand, partners it with product and persona information, and builds out a comprehensive brand identity.
 This brand identity, called [brand references](overview.md) in GenStudio, is used to inform the creation of on-brand content using Adobe's generative AI technology.
 <!-- GenStudio builds on a hierarchy of brand libraries that can inherit from another brand library, adding to or overriding aspects of it.
 For example, a campaign for a product can inherit the general brand guidelines for the product, while also adding campaign-specific context.
 The following example illustrates this brand hierarchy: -->

-To [create your own brand in GenStudio](add-references.md#add-brands), you either upload brand guideline documents or manually add brand details right into GenStudio.
+To [create your own brand in GenStudio](add-references.md#add-brands), you can either upload brand guideline documents or manually add brand details right into GenStudio.

 In GenStudio's **Brands**, click into a defined brand to see its brand overview.
 [View or revise](add-references.md#manage-brands) any brand guidelines by clicking **[!UICONTROL Brand voice guidelines]**, **[!UICONTROL Channel guidelines]**, **[!UICONTROL Image guidelines]**, or **[!UICONTROL Logos]** at the top.